-The symptoms of TSS, which almost always come on very suddenly and occur in women, usually strike during or following a menstrual period.
+The symptoms of TSS, which almost always begin suddenly, usually happen during or following a menstrual period.
 These symptoms include:

 While relatively rare, TSS can lead to serious complications, especially if left untreated.
-TSS can lead to shock , kidney and/or liver failure, paralysis, and miscarriage .
-In a very small number of cases, death can result from hypotensive shock.
+TSS can lead to shock, kidney and/or liver failure, paralysis, and miscarriage.
+In a small number of cases, death can result from hypotensive shock.
 The body's reaction to the toxins can be overwhelming—blood pools near the digestive tract, causing the heart and lungs to be deprived of blood and to stop working.

 If you suddenly have a high fever or any other symptoms around the time of your menstrual period, call your doctor.
 If a you are using a tampon, remove it right away.
-TSS can be a medical emergency, so it is important to seek medical attention immediately.
+TSS can be a medical emergency, so it is important to call for emergency medical services right away.

 Treatment can include:

 In severe cases, a hospitalization may be required to allow the doctor to more closely monitor and, if necessary, treat for the possible complications that might develop.
 Complications of TSS include septic shock, kidney failure, or liver failure.